 The Gerd Muehsam Award is given annually to recognize excellence in a graduate student paper or project on a topic relevant to art librarianship.
 This award was established to honor the memory of Gerd Muehsam (1913-1979), distinguished scholar, teacher, and art bibliographer, whose support of and dedication to ARLIS/NA was an inspiration to her colleagues and students.

-Up to $300 travel reimbursement to attend the ARLIS/NA 42nd Annual Conference in Washington, D.C., May 1-6, 2014.
+- Conference registration and up to $300.00 travel reimbursement to attend the ARLIS/NA 48th Annual Conference in St. Louis, Missouri, April 20-24, 2020.
 This amount may be used to reimburse travel expenses, but will not apply to meals, tours, or other costs.

-Opportunity to present the winning paper at the conference as part of the New Voices panel
+- An opportunity to present the winning paper at the conference as part of the New Voices Panel.

-The paper or project must have been created or written during the preceding 18 months by a student enrolled in an accredited graduate library program or in a post-graduate library school program in art history or a related discipline.
+- The paper or project must have been created or written during the preceding 18 months by a student enrolled in an accredited graduate library program or in a graduate program in art history or a related discipline.

 All applicants must include their mailing addresses, email addresses, and telephone numbers with their applications.

 - 10-25 pages, typed, double-spaced on single sides of 8.5 x 11 inch paper.